Wasm plugin

 dns Demonstrate how to parse DNS as a new protocol

-For more on Wasm Plugin development, you can also refer to this blog post: 使用 DeepFlow Wasm 插件实现业务可观测性 (opens new window).
+For developing Wasm Plugins, you can also refer to this blog post: 使用 DeepFlow Wasm 插件实现业务可观测性 (opens new window).

 #2.
 Golang SDK Instructions

 Currently, only the Golang SDK is provided, with more languages to be supported in the future.
 The Golang SDK requires tinygo for compilation.
-Below is a brief explanation of how to quickly develop a plugin using Golang.
+Below is a brief guide on how to quickly develop a plugin in Golang.

 package main